 One of the most commonly questions we’re asked is ‘how much does a video cost?’
 The short answer is, it depends.

-The good news is: video production is getting cheaper and demand is out there.
+The good news is: video production is getting cheaper.
 79% of consumers prefer to learn about a product through video rather than text.
 There are an abundance of free video editing apps – even a promo clip shot from a smartphone can deliver impressive results.
-While the cost of video production is going down, competition is up.
+While the cost of video production is going down, competition for eyeballs is up.
 How do you cut through the noise?
 To really make an effective video, you’ll need to focus on the customer journey and create videos that for every single point in the journey.

 We’ve outlined this in our guide to the Hero, Hub and Help framework.
 Essentially, by addressing every stage of the sales funnel, your video message is more relevant, more focused and shorter too.